aws-samples/aws-serverless-workshop-innovator-island/6-eventbridge/README.md

 # Module 6: Developing event-based architecture

-** CURRENTLY IN BETA -- We are testing this module.
-This is not a stable version **

 ## Overview

 The Flow & Traffic Controller system provides the web app with ride times via an SNS topic in another AWS account.